RetroNick2020/rtbinobj/README.md

 # rtbinobj

-A Turbo Pascal/C BINOBJ/BGIBIN clone for Windows/Linux - Includes GUI and console versions
+A Turbo Pascal/C and Open Watcom BINOBJ/BGIBIN clone for Windows/Linux.
+Allows you to embed images/audio or

+any binary file to your exe and access at runtime using extern variable.

+Includes GUI and console versions

 In addtion to supporting the same output format (byte exact) you can also now add